 On page 93, Elliott returns to an experience of shame.
 She describes it as failing the test.
 Again.
 What are the reasons for this experience?
 How does this move you?
 What experience of shame do you return to at this point in the book?

-Elliott exposes the centrality of White upremacy (the “standard”) in maintaining current economic models and violent systems of oppression (page 98).
+Elliott exposes the centrality of White Supremacy (the “standard”) in maintaining current economic models and violent systems of oppression (page 98).
 What impact has this had on your understanding of racialized communities?

 Elliott writes on page 96, “Poor people can’t afford good health.”
 What does this chapter expose about the economics of food and social status?